OfficeDev/Microsoft-Teams-Samples/samples/account-linking/csharp/README.md

 | Bot Id  | The "Application (client) id" from step 3. |
 | Tab domain | The domain from step 1 |
 | Azure Ad Application Id | the "Application (client) id" from step 2|
+|Base Url | The base url for your application.
+For this example, the base url is `https://590a2d6f8b31.ngrok.io`
+|Base Url Domain| The base url domain for your application.
+For this example, we'll use the `590a2d6f8b31.ngrok.io` as our domain name.

 ### 6. Filling in the app settings
 Please copy the `Source/appsettings.json` into a new file `appsettings.development.json` and fill in the following parameters.